ch33zer/blaise.bike/_posts/2021-7-18-day_22_twin_bridges_to_cameron.md

 I zipped up my bags tight and kept going.
 While the rain was threatened it never actually came down.
 There was a rumble stripped shoulder about 2 feet wide so better than many of the roads I've been on and I felt good.
 I went fast for a while until about 2 miles outside the small town of Cameron.
 Out of nowhere a headwind picked up.
 This is probably my strongest headwind of the trip: it felt like 20 mph but was probably closer to 15.
 It slowed me down to a crawl.
 Luckily it wasn't a straight on headwind, it came from my front right so at least I had that going for me.
 I pressed on until a reached the small patch of trees that surrounded Cameron.
 I pulled into their covered patio and just enjoyed not being in wind for a few minutes.
 The town had an RV park so I decided to call it for the night.
 I called the owner and she was a sweet lady who provided a shower, wifi, and power for me to recover and recharge.
 I'm going to cook up some dinner then head to bed.
 The wifi reaches my tent so I may even get to watch Netflix for the first time this trip.
 What a treat!
 I probably should have just stayed in Ennis, but I don't mind too much.
 10 miles closer to Yellowstone!
 I may even reach there tomorrow!
 Night!

+Distance: 40ish + 10ish

+Consumption:
+- Banana
+- Chocolate power bar
+- Jimmy dean sandwich
-Distance: 40ish + 10ishConsumption:BananaChocolate power barJimmy dean sandwich0 calorie lemonade (why there's nothing in this)Cliff barGatoradeChicken curry wrapFriesIced teaCandy!REI Mac and cheese dinner
+- 0 calorie lemonade (why there's nothing in this)
+- Cliff bar
+- Gatorade
+- Chicken curry wrap
+- Fries
+- Iced tea
+- Candy!
+- REI Mac and cheese dinner